nextflow-io/crg-course-nov16/README.md

 This step shows how to execute an action when the pipeline completes the execution.

-Note that Nextflow processes define the execution of *asynchronous* tasks i.e. they are not executed one after another as they are written in the pipeline as it would happen in a common *iperative* programming language.
+Note that Nextflow processes define the execution of *asynchronous* tasks i.e. they are not executed one after another as they are written in the pipeline script as it would happen in a common *iperative* programming language.

 The script uses the `workflow.onComplete` event handler to print a confirmation message